Here's How Many Omicron Variant Cases Have Been Confirmed in Illinois

-With the omicron variant accounting for 73% of new infections last week in the U.S., the strain officially became the country's dominant version of the coronavirus Monday, health officials announced.
+Though the COVID-19 omicron variant is accounting for 73% of new infections in the U.S. as of this week, Chicago's top doctor said the percentage is likely even higher in the Midwest.

-The variant has surfaced in all but four states and is responsible for an estimated 90% of new infections in the New York area, the Southeast, the industrial Midwest and the Pacific Northwest, according to the Centers for Disease Control and Prevention.
+According to Chicago Department of Public Health Commissioner Dr. Allison Arwady, the majority of cases in the city are the omicron strain as of Tuesday, which is a jump from the 1% detected at the start of December.

+"We tested about 300 specimens just in the new Chicago testing program and two of them were omicron, less than 1% -- that's as recent as Dec.
+6. Two weeks later, the estimate you see in purple there, just about everything is now omicron," Arwady said of a graph of the omicron variant in the city shown during a press conference Tuesday.

-In Illinois, a total of 19 cases have been detected, according to data distributed Monday by the Illinois Department of Public Health.
+In Illinois, the number of omicron cases increased from 17 reported Monday to 71 as of Wednesday, according to data from the Illinois Department of Public Health.

 The state's first case of the variant was reported in a fully vaccinated Chicago resident on Dec.
 7. On Tuesday, the Cook County Department of Public Health announced the variant was identified in a case in suburban Cook County.